 College of Law Finalists Representing the UW College of Law at the National Energy & Sustainability Moot Court Competition in 2015 are Tatyana Bannan & Marel Bunker

 The Client Counseling Competition provides an opportunity for law students to develop valuable skills in interacting with and proposing solutions for clients.
 Each team of two attorneys attempts to obtain the legally relevant information from the background factual context and then supplies the client with a preliminary summary of the client's legal position and the client's possible actions.
 The competition emphasizes communication and other interpersonal skills essential to sound representation of clients.

-Vice President, Cash Freeman
+Vice President, Micah Christensen

 Faculty Consultant, Professor Noah Novogrodsky

 The Philip C. Jessup International Law Moot Court Competition is the world's largest moot court competition, with participants from over 500 law schools in more than 80 countries.
 The competition is a simulation of a fictional dispute between countries before the International Court of Justice, the judicial organ of the United Nations.
 One team is allowed to participate from every eligible school.
 Teams prepare oral and written pleadings arguing both the applicant and respondent positions of the case.

 Congratulations to Wyoming's Jessup International Law Moot Court Team for taking First Place at the Rocky Mountain Regional Moot Court Competition this week-end.
 The Wyoming team won best memorial score and several individual awards for best oralist, with Allison Connell placing 7th, Brandon Rosty placing 3rd, Kristina Mireles placing 2nd, and David Demic winning top individual oralist with two perfect scores.
 The team will compete at the international rounds in Washington, D.C.
 April 10-15 against more than 90 countries.